oyvindstegard/waitexit/README.md

 ## Usage

     $ ./waitexit -h
     Prints a countdown in terminal while waiting to exit.
 When timer reaches zero or any input occurs, the program exits.

     Use: waitexit [opts] N, where N is number of seconds to wait.

     Options:
+    -m MSG  Use a custom countdown message template, where '%S' is replaced by number of seconds left.
+    -e CODE Exit with status CODE.
+    -f      Exit with status 0 if user presses a key within the timeout, otherwise exit with non-zero code.
+    -z      Suppress printing of wait time and status code on exit.
-    -s       be completely silent, do not output anything while waiting.
+    -s      Be completely silent, do not output anything while waiting or on exit.
-    -e CODE  exit with status CODE
-    -h       show this help
+    -h      Show this help.

 ## Purpose